emqx/emqx/docs/source/guide.rst

 Internal
 --------

-ACL of emqttd broker is implemented by an 'internal' module by default.
+The default ACL of emqttd broker is implemented by an 'internal' module.

 Enable the 'internal' ACL module in etc/emqttd.config::